 models of chronic disease prevention and management in primary healthcare which improve outcomes for high-end frequent users of medical and health services.

-AAGP and ADPN believes opportunities to improves Australian patient care and patient outcomes exist now.
+AAGP and AGPN believes opportunities to improve Australian patient care and patient outcomes exist now.

 Recommendation 1